 You have many options to get to WCC: our location between Ann Arbor and Ypsilanti is convenient to public transportation and the Border-to-Border bike trail.
 We also have plenty of free parking if you prefer to drive to campus.
-Visit the Student Resource Center if you need bus tokens or any other assistance with transportation.
+Visit the Student Resource Center if you need bus tokens or passes and the Student Emergency Fund (SEF) for other assistance with transportation costs.

 Take the bus